 A positive funding decision is accompanied by the funding terms and conditions.
 Make sure to check the decision and accept the funding and its terms in the online services without delay.
-This must be done via the Academy's online services within eight weeks of the decision date, unless otherwise stated in the special conditions of the decision notification.
+This must be done within eight weeks of the decision date, unless otherwise stated in the special conditions of the decision notification.

-Before you accept the funding, also update the project description (if necessary), make changes to the annual instalments (if necessary) and attach the full data management plan (only the consortium PI).
+If necessary, update the public project description before you accept the funding.
+It is important that the public description is written for a general audience.
+Make changes to the annual instalments, if necessary (see the instructions in the Academy's funding terms and conditions), and append the full data management plan (in consortium applications only consortium PIs do this).

 Once you have accepted the funding, the system will send a notification to the commitment issuer at the site of research.
 That person must also accept the granted funding.
+See the how-to guide: Decision notification, review reports and accepting funding.